BenjaminRhys-Davies/ts-node-json/README.md

 # Purpose

-Project aims to demonstrate the principles of modern, asynchronous typescript development.
+Project aims to demonstrate the principles of modern, asynchronous and extensible typescript development.

 Logic retains the ability to be deployed / executed on server (herein exemplified using node) as well as to client.